-Policy History: Federal Financial Aid Eligiblity.
+Policy History: Federal Financial Aid Eligibility (p.
+64).

-Procedures: Federal Financial Aid Eligibility - Procedures.
+Procedures: Federal Financial Aid Eligibility - Procedures (p.
+94).

 The eligibility of students to participate in federal student financial aid programs is determined by several criteria, including but not limited to enrollment status, financial need, and satisfactory academic progress.
 As it is impossible to list all financial aid policies and procedures in this document, students should contact the Financial Aid Office for more detailed information or a personal review of eligibility.
 The City Colleges of Chicago participate in the following federal and state financial aid programs: